Third Leader Challenge tests cadets on real-life SHARP issue

 She didn’t expect them to find anything on the investigation considering all the time that passed, she never went to the hospital so there was no forensic evidence, and she never said anything to anyone.

-Her USMA SARC began an investigation, which took roughly eight months to complete.
-Finally, she received notification from the Criminal Investigation Division that the case had been found on charges of aggravated sexual assault; however, the Soldier had left the Army while he was under investigation.
+Her USCC SARC began the process to get her to the Criminal Investigation Division to investigate the sex crime, which took roughly eight months to complete.
+Finally, she received notification from the CID that the case had been found on charges of aggravated sexual assault; however, the Soldier had left the Army while he was under investigation.

 The result from the investigation was shocking to her, and it was certainly a learning experience.